Scrambler therapy

 Scrambler therapy involves the use of electronic stimulation on the skin with the goal of overwhelming pain information with non-pain information.
 In a therapy session, "electrocardiographic-like pads are placed around the area of pain".

-There is not much research on the efficacy of scrambler therapy.
+Limited research has been done on the effectiveness of scrambler theory.
 There is no strong evidence that it is effective in treating neuropathic pain, although there is tentative evidence that it may be effective for chemotherapy-induced peripheral neuropathy.
 There is preliminary evidence that is effective for chronic pain.